Medical Scribe Professional Training Program

 The primary function of a scribe is the creation and maintenance of the patient’s medical record, which is created under the supervision of the attending physician.
 The scribe will document the patient’s story, the physician’s interaction with the patient, the procedures performed, the results of laboratory studies, and other pertinent information.
 Additional functions of a scribe may include ordering laboratory/radiology studies, assisting with the patient’s disposition, documenting consultations, and notifying the physician when important studies are completed.

-Characteristics that contribute to the success of a Medical Scribe Specialist include:
+Characteristics that contribute to the success of a Medical Scribe Professional include:

 - Strong English grammar skills.